lagosnomad/mczlatan.github.io/_posts/2018-03-14-jekyll-and-chill.md

 ---
 ![Jekyll and Chill](../assets/images/post-bg-10.jpg)

 Currently writing this blog post.
-Please chack back soon or [tweet at me](/) if you want to be notified when i publish the post.
+Please check back soon or [tweet at me](/) if you want to be notified when i publish the post.